Materials Selection Policy

 The purpose of this policy is to guide in the selection of materials and to inform the public about the principles upon which selections are made.

-The aim of the Watertown Regional Library is service to all people.
-This encompasses individuals and groups of every age, education, philosophy, occupation, economic level, ethnic origin and human condition.
-Fulfilling the educational, informational and recreational needs of these people is the Watertown Regional Library’s broad purpose.
+The mission of Watertown Regional Library is connecting people to the joy of reading, information, and lifelong learning.
+The Library’s mission encompasses individuals and groups of every age, education, philosophy, occupation, economic level, ethnic origin and human condition.
+Fulfilling educational, informational and recreational needs is the Watertown Regional Library’s broad purpose.
 More specifically, it helps people to keep current with change in all areas, educate themselves continually, become better members of their families and communities, become socially and politically aware, be more capable in their occupations, develop their creative abilities and spiritual capacities, appreciate and enjoy literature and art, contribute to the overall expanse of knowledge, and stimulate their own personal and social well-being.
 All printed, non-printed, and electronic materials are selected by this library in accordance with these basic objectives.

 Responsibility for Material Selection